 Only in the Golden State, you can see a desert overrun with huge metal sculptures.
 Anza-Borrego Desert State Park is part of the Colorado Desert in southern California that is well-known for its wildflowers viewing and hiking.
 But most of all it's famous for over 100 large metal sculptures that seem to pop up out of nowhere.

-To see the Anza Borrego metal sculptures, you have to drive S22 from Los Angeles (about three hours) or San Diego (up to two hours).
+To see the Anza Borrego metal sculptures, you have to drive via S22 from Los Angeles (about three hours) or San Diego (up to two hours).
 Once you reach Borrego Springs, turn towards the Galleta Springs to see the sculptures.
 You can observe them during the day or night.
-Mind that in summer it's boiling hot in Anza-Borrego Desert, and you won't be able to stay outside for a long time.
+Keep in mind that in the summer, it's boiling hot in Anza-Borrego Desert, and you won't be able to stay outside for a long time.